-In 2013, our board of directors adopted the Executive Cash Incentive Bonus Plan, or the Bonus Plan.
+Our board of directors has adopted the Executive Cash Incentive Bonus Plan, or the Bonus Plan, which is effective as of the closing of this offering.
 The Bonus Plan provides for cash bonus payments based upon the attainment of performance targets established by our compensation committee.
 The payment targets will be related to corporate, financial and operational measures or objectives, or Corporate Performance Goals, as well as individual performance objectives.